ev0clu/express-inventory-app/README.md

 ### How to populate mongoDB database

--   Run 'node populatedb.js <MONGODB_URL>' in your terminal from the project root folder
+-   Run `node populatedb.js <MONGODB_URL>` in your terminal from the project root folder

 ## Dependencies